-And final important part of successful releases and support of the product is continuous integration and release automation.
+And final part for successful releases and support of the product is continuous integration and release automation.
 We typically use Team City as CI, Git as source control and appropriate tools for deployments (MSBuild, PowerShell, IIS Web Management).

-Some time ago, we have done some a more general analysis of UI approaches and made some conclusions.
+Some time ago, we have done a general analysis of what tools to use when implementing UI for an updated software and made some conclusions.

-Using jQuery and Bootstrap UI alone with lightweight client-side libraries like KnockoutJS
+Our software architects suggest using jQuery and Bootstrap UI alone with lightweight client-side libraries like KnockoutJS.

 - Simple solution, easy to implement.